dadams-AU/simple-chat-client/README.md

+Updating the README to include both the client and server setup provides a comprehensive guide for users on how to run your chat application.
+Below is an enhanced README version that includes instructions for both the server and client components:

+---

-# Simple Chat Client
+# Simple Chat Application

-This is a simple chat client script written in Python.
-It connects to a server, allows you to set a nickname, and then sends and receives messages in a multi-threaded environment.
+This repository contains a simple chat application written in Python.
+It includes both the server and client scripts, allowing users to set up their own chat server, connect as clients, choose nicknames, and send/receive messages in a multi-threaded environment.

 ## Installation